alensiljak/alens-importers/README.md

 The project cannot be published as it depends on the development version of the beangulp package, which is not published yet.

 # Docs

 Following the examples at beangulp [repo](https://github.com/beancount/beangulp/tree/master/examples/).

-To configure the Flex report, see the [instructions](report-configuration.md).

 # Related Projects
 - Beangulp [repo](https://github.com/beancount/beangulp)